-Let’s take a more detailed look at these three methods of differentiation in science classrooms.
+Let’s take a more detailed look at these three methods.

 Differentiation by Outcome

-Differentiation by outcome involves looking at students’ responses to a given activity and evaluating student capabilities, then tailoring teaching methods that support their learning experience.
+This method involves looking at students’ responses to a given activity and evaluating student capabilities, then tailoring teaching methods that support their learning experience.
 Instead of giving students an assignment with defined outcomes, your professor may provide an activity that offers you the freedom to choose how to show what you you have learned.
-A differentiation by outcome learning approach motivates you to display your creativity, understanding of theoretical concepts, and adaptability.
+Students are encouraged to display their creativity, understanding of theoretical concepts, and adaptability.